The Transparency Audit

 6. Research Bibliography

-All claims in this manifesto are grounded in published research and verifiable data:
+All claims in this audit are grounded in published research and verifiable data:

 Academic & Industry Sources